eobolo/CollabU/README.md

 # CollabU

-CollabU is a collaborative platform built with React, designed to help students create and manage project groups, share files, and engage in discussions.
+CollabU is a collaborative platform built with React designed to help students create and manage project groups, share files, and engage in discussions.
 It also features future plans for teacher monitoring and student insights.

 ## Features

 - **User Authentication**:
-  - Students can sign up with their details (firstname, lastname, email, intake year and month, password).
+  - Students can sign up with their details (first name, last name, email, intake year and month, password).
   - Registered users can log in using their email and password.

 - **Group Management**: